b12io/reading-group/data-programming-snorkel.md

 # Things that went unanswered
+* More broadly, can't this be used to generate training data for any classifier, even if you're training it w/ traditional feature engineering, etc.?
+Is the problem that your features and your labels will be too correlated?
 * Why labels instead of features?
 Currently they lose data by enforcing binary/terenary labels.
 * What if they also used labels as features for final model?
 Improve model accuracy?
 * Stronger models than logistic regressions might get better feature interaction.